Isioviel/arcade-introductiontutorial/intro-tutorial.md

 ## Testing time! @showdialog

-This is a good place to stop and test your game.

 On the small game window, click the 'full screen' button (the square picture).
 ![Full screen button](https://raw.githubusercontent.com/Isioviel/arcade-introductiontutorial/a44665c29cc484ead76de9241f5d2919607050e9/images/fullscreen.PNG)

 Practice controlling your player character, then click the same button to get back to the editor.

-**If something goes wrong, you need to do some debugging!**
+If something goes wrong, you need to do some debugging!

-Check the code for any disconnected blocks, or any exclamation marks.
+Check the code for disconnected blocks, or exclamation marks.
 If you need help, ask your workshop leader.

 ## Add an enemy